menu

 Living in Gibsonton

-Telecommuters are a relatively large percentage of the workforce: 9.08% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Gibsonton telecommute to their jobs.
+Overall, about 11.98% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Gibsonton is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Gibsonton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Gibsonton in 2018 was $27,313, which is lower middle income relative to Florida, and middle income relative to the rest of the US.
-This equates to an annual income of $109,252 for a family of four.
+The per capita income in Gibsonton in 2018 was $31,631, which is middle income relative to Florida and the nation.
+This equates to an annual income of $126,524 for a family of four.
 However, Gibsonton contains both very wealthy and poor people as well.

 The most common language spoken in Gibsonton is English.
 Other important languages spoken here include Spanish and French Creole.